 If you’re ready for some laughs and not taking yourself too seriously, the “cookie face” game is sure to bring some fun!
 Place a cookie on everyone’s foreheads and start the timer.
 In one minute, their goal will be to get the cookie into their mouths without using their hands.
 The winner gets bragging rights, but of course, everyone gets to eat their cookie!

 Picture credits: happymomhacks.com

-If you have some chopsticks, paper plates and candy - you have the “recipe” for the perfect challenge.
-Put 15 pieces of candy onto a plate for each player, setting empty plates nearby - and start the timer.
+If you have some chopsticks, paper plates and candy - you have the “recipe” for this challenge.
+Place 15 pieces of candy on a plate for each player, with an empty plate next to it.
+Now, start the timer.
 The goal is to pick up the candy using chopsticks and transfer them to the other plate in under one minute.
-If you have younger kids, use marshmallows as they are easier to pick up, and keep the M&M’s for the older ones.
+If you have younger kids, use marshmallows (easier to pick up) and use smaller candy for older ones.

 7. Hold the Dice

 Grab some dice and popsicle sticks to offer up a hilarious challenge.
 Ask each player to hold a popsicle stick in their mouth.
 Once the timer starts, they’ll be challenged to stack a set number of dice on the end of the stick.
 If the dice tumble - they start over.
 The player who finishes the tower the fastest, wins the round!